weefbellington/screenplay/README.md

 It is driven by a few core principles:

-1. Low complexity: monolithic UI components with [complex lifecycles](https://github.com/xxv/android-lifecycle) are bad and should be avoided
+1. Low complexity: monolithic UI components with [complex lifecycles](https://github.com/xxv/android-lifecycle) are bad and should be avoided.
-2. Low friction: objects should be easy to create, and it should be easy to pass data between them
+2. Low friction: objects should be easy to create, and it should be easy to pass data between them.
-3. High modularity: applications should be built out of small, reusable parts
+3. High modularity: applications should be built out of small, reusable parts.

 Screenplay makes it possible to run all of the application code in a single Activity, without relying on Fragments.
 It provides a number of tools for building lean, simple apps:

-**A powerful backstack:**
-Screenplay is built on top of Square's [Flow](https://github.com/square/flow).
-In a Screenplay application, the backstack is built out objects called Scenes.
-Adding and removing scenes from the backstack happens synchronously, making it easy to see what is happening in the debugger.

 **A unifying UI abstraction:**
-Both full-screen and modal scenes are first-class citizens in a Screenplay application.
-Each scene on the backstack has a method, `Scene#isModal`, defines how a it is displayed.
-Non-modal scenes act like full-screen Activities or Fragments; modal scenes can float on top of other scenes, like a drawer or a dialog.
+Screenplay applications are built out of objects called Stages.
+The role of the Stage is the role is similar to an Activity, Dialog or Fragment in another application.
+Stages are flexible, with support for full-screen and modal display modes.
+A page in your app may consist of a full-screen Stage and multiple partial-screen stages for displaying dialogs, drawers etc.

+**Lightweight objects:**
+Unlike Activities, Fragments or Dialogs, each Stage is a POJO (Plain Old Java Object).
+No factory methods required: there's no need to serialize data into a `Bundle`, or write a `Parcelable` implementation.
+Just create `new Stage(...)`, pass it some arguments, and you're good to go.
+As a result, Screenplay is DI-friendly; [Dagger](https://github.com/square/dagger) is a fun partner.

 **View hot swapping:**
 Screenplay swaps Views in and out as Scenes are pushed and popped from the backstack.
 Views are removed from their parent when they are no longer needed to avoid leaking memory.